Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Introduction

-We also construct a directed forest for which $\hat{s}^+(k)$ will be a true \L{}ukasiewicz path.
-At each step of the process we will be examining a vertex $w$.
-If $w$ has not been explored yet then either we are at the start of a new out-component, in which case we add $w$ to the out-forest, or we are exploring an edge $e$ such that $r(e) = (v, w)$ where $v$ has already been explored and added to the out-forest, in which case we add $w$ and the edge $(v, w)$ to the out-forest.
-If $w$ has already been explored we cannot add $(v, w)$ to the out-forest without creating cycles.
-Instead add a dummy vertex to the out-forest and an edge from $v$ to the dummy vertex.
-We call such dummy vertices purple leafs.
+We also construct a directed forest for which $\hat{s}^+(k)$ will be the true \L{}ukasiewicz path.
+At each step of the process we will examine a vertex $w$.
+If $w$ has not been discovered yet then either we are at the start of a new out-component, in which case we make $w$ the root of the next out-component, or we added an edge $(v, w)$ to the multigraph with $v$ already discovered, in which case we add the edge $(v, w)$ to the out-forest as well.
+If $w$ has already been explored we cannot add $(v, w)$ to the out-forest without creating cycles or connecting two different components.
+We instead add a \emph{dummy leaf} to the out-forest and an edge from $v$ to the dummy leaf.
+We call any vertex that is not a dummy leaf a \emph{true vertex}.
 This is illustrated in Figure \ref{fig.configuration modeloutforest}.
-We refer to the out-forest corresponding to the exploration up to time $k$ as $\hat{F}_n(k)$.

-Consider an edge $e$ in the directed multigraph such that $r(e) = (v, w)$.
-If $(v, w)$ is not in the out-forest we refer to the edge $e$ as surplus.
-Such edges will instead correspond to an edge $(v, p)$ in the out-forest where $p$ is a purple leaf.
+Consider an edge $(v,w)$ in the directed multigraph.
+If $(v, w)$ is not in the out-forest we refer to the edge as \emph{surplus}.
+Such an edge will instead correspond to an edge $(v, d)$ in the out-forest where $d$ is a dummy leaf.

 An important motivation for studying the out-forest is the fact that the vertex set of any SCC is contained in one of the components of the out-forest.
-This is a straightforward property that is further discussed in Lemma \ref{lemma.whatispartofscc}.
-We have defined the out-forest in such a way that every time step in the exploration corresponds to one vertex in the out-forest.
+This is a straightforward property which we will prove below as part of \cref{lem:whatispartofscc}.
+Moreover, we defined the out-forest in such a way that every time step in the exploration corresponds to one vertex in the out-forest.

+Our technique relies on dismissing surplus edges that cannot be part of a strongly connected component (for example, surplus edges between two different out-components cannot form a directed cycle and are never part of a strongly connected component).
+We define a necessary condition for a surplus edge to be part of an SCC (see Definition \ref{def.candidate} and \cref{prop:edgesinSCCs}), and we call dummy leaves that correspond to surplus edges with this property \emph{candidates}.
+Then, we define a procedure to sample only the out-forest and the edges corresponding to candidates, which allows us to find the SCCs.